 Tell an adult

 Take a look at a range of decently sized family camping tents, before making a purchase.
 This will give you better value for money instead of buying the first you see.
 Once you get your tent, set it up at least once before drive all the way to your campsite.

 A good bed to sleep in is essential when you’re camping because of the physical toll the daily activities will have on your body.
 Think about it, you’re hiking all morning, rafting all afternoon, you need to rest up ready for the next day ahead.
-Inflatable sleeping pads are most common, followed by air mattresses if you got the space.
+Inflatable sleeping pads (affiliate link) are most common, followed by air mattresses if you got the space.
 Combine that with a warm sleeping bag and you’re good to go.
 Don’t forget a pillow!

 You can also buy cots for camping outside, which means you’ll have an elevated and comfortable bed to sleep in, however you’ll be in the elements and a bit colder at night.
 It not only means you’ll be far from creepy crawlies, teeny insects and bitey spiders, it also gives you the proper back support.
 And you’ll need good back support.

 Plan for the Colorado weather